cbonillah/python-for-beginners/content.en/docs/3-decision-making/_index.md

 print("The result of your division is:\n", result) print("All done!")
 ```
 If we try to run this program using `0` as a divisor, our program will break.
+This happens because division by zero is a tricky question to ask, even for humans.

-We can fix this by letting Python make decisions about how to run the code given what is going on in the program execution.
+Until now, we've written programs that tell Python what to do step by step like a single list, this does not allow us to make decisions about how respond in different situations, like in the example above

 ## What `if`